asi-os/asios-legal/ICLA.md

 ---

 ## 6. Patent Termination
-If you initiate patent litigation against KarLex AI or its users over your Contributions, all licenses granted here terminate immediately.
+If you initiate patent litigation against **KarLex AI, Inc.** or its users over your Contributions, all licenses granted here terminate immediately.

 ---